Curse of the Azure Bonds: Reception

 Curse of the Azure Bonds was almost as successful as Pool of Radiance, with SSI selling 179,795 copies.
 More than one third were the Commodore 64 version, benefiting from SSI being the last major American publisher of games for the computer.
 By 1996, the Pool of Radiance series had reached combined global sales above 800,000 copies.

-In the August 1989 edition of CU Amiga-64, Tony Dillon commented: "The graphics are more or less the same as [Pool of Radiance], which is no bad thing, and thankfully the game is still as entertaining and involving as the original".
+In the August 1989 edition of CU Amiga-64, Tony Dillon commented that "the graphics are more or less the same as [Pool of Radiance], which is no bad thing, and thankfully the game is still as entertaining and involving as the original".
 He noted that the game's first-person perspective is similar to that of The Bard's Tale, and also features an overhead view similar to that of Gauntlet.
-He concluding by giving the game an excellent overall score of 89%, saying: "I've said it before... but this is brilliant".
+He gave the game an excellent overall score of 89%.

-In the August 1989 edition of The Games Machine (Issue 21), Paul Rigby previewed the upcoming release of Curse of the Azure Bonds and noted he had not been happy with Pool of Radiance, which he felt was more like basic D&D due to certain classes, spells, and other elements being unavailable.
+In the August 1989 edition of The Games Machine (issue 21), Paul Rigby previewed the upcoming release of Curse of the Azure Bonds and noted he had not been happy with Pool of Radiance, which he felt was more like basic D&D due to certain classes, spells, and other elements being unavailable.
 However he believed that Curse of the Azure Bonds would allay his criticism, noting that "six extra character classes, 20 extra high-level spells and a bunch of new monsters make CAB a very promising product".
 In the following issue of The Games Machine, Rigby reviewed the actual game, and confirmed that he considered it to be a dramatic improvement over Pool of Radiance, with introduction of new classes, better storylines, and an improved combat engine.
 He concluded by giving Curse of the Azure Bonds an excellent overall score of 90%: "Overall, CAB is an excellent RPG, much improved and polished over POR [...]
 With a good storyline and excellent graphics, CAB is recommended whatever version you have".